0xMgwan/AI-Agents-Portfolio/AI-Agents-Portfolio/README.md

 git commit -m "Add feature/bugfix"
 ```

-7. Push changes to GitHub
+6. Push changes to GitHub.
 Push your changes to your forked repository:

 ```bash
 git push origin your-feature-branch
 ```

-8. Submit a pull request
+7. Submit a pull request.
 After pushing your changes, navigate to the original repository and open a pull request from your forked repository.

 Please make sure to: